Health Studies BSc (Hons)

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

 Students will need to purchase printing credits for their personal use.

 Sociable and culturally-educational activities relating to the history and culture of North Wales will be offered to students; it will be their own decision whether to participate in these or not.

 All assignments are submitted electronically.
 The printing and binding of dissertations and thesis applies only to Post Graduate students.

-IELTS 6.0 (or equivalent) with no less than 5.5 in all areas (speaking, listening, reading, writing).
+In order to meet new visa requirements, as well as having the overall IELTS grade the student must have an IELTS 6 (or equivalent) with no less than 5.5 in all areas (speaking, listening, reading, writing).

 For information and further detailed guidance on entry requirements for International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages on the International Education Centre section of our website.